SocialSatire/Arcade/java/games/KevCycles/sprites/README.txt

-Red_Cycle and Blue_Cycle are placeholders to test the code before we add color modification and sprite rotation
+Sprites need to be updated so the code can be updated